everypinio/hardpy/docs/examples/stand_cloud_reader.md

 ### tested_dut

-Allows the user to retrieve data about a tested dut's by filters.
+Allows the user to retrieve data about a tested dut's by filters from `/tested_dut` URL.

 **Example:**